 There is no single rule on how comprehensive such bundles need to be.
 What is important to assess is whether design of such bundles is informed by the evidence and assessment of needs of beneficiaries, whether they are sufficiently clear to beneficiaries, and whether the cost of accessing them is not preventing their use.

-In some countries, especially in Europe, there is a greater focus on the activation of social assistance recipients.
+In some countries, especially in Europe, there is a greater focus on the activation of working age social assistance recipients.
 In the past, and still in many countries, SA-CT and labor market programs were organized and managed in separate ministries.
 Since the early 2000’s, the measures for activation of social assistance beneficiaries through inclusion in labor market program has become a norm (see Tesliuc et al 2015).
 In some countries this has taken the form of mandated cooperation between social service agencies and the employment services, or even a uniform responsibility for both insured unemployed and activated social assistance beneficiaries.
 However, full utilization of such links is often prevented by lack of capacity in public employment services; insufficient expenditure; lack of sufficient range of labor market programs; lack of incentives in activation programs to work with “difficult” SA-CT beneficiaries.

-Designs the link of cash to services requires more elaborate coordination mechanisms than in straightforward cash transfer, but this also allows for much greater impacts, as shown e.g., in Rawlings et al 2005, Lindert et al. 2007, Fiszbein et al 2009, European Commission 2014; Frazer and Marlier 2016, Tesliuc et al 2015, Willenborg et al. 2019, UNICEF and OPM 2020.
+Designing the link of cash to services requires more elaborate coordination mechanisms than in straightforward cash transfer, but this also allows for much greater impacts, as shown e.g., in Rawlings et al 2005, Lindert et al. 2007, Fiszbein et al 2009, European Commission 2014; Frazer and Marlier 2016, Tesliuc et al 2015, Willenborg et al. 2019, UNICEF and OPM 2020.

 The assessment of this aspect of CT-SA can inform the ratings for contribution to higher level goals.